This place has mountain views, a beach on the doorstep, and a great choice of pools and restaurants.

 With towels, parasols, sunbeds and sun terrace.

 Offering breakfast, lunch, dinner with show cooking stations.

 Live music and shows on selected nights.

 Rooms ► View all

-These single rooms are designed with fresh and neutral tones.
+These bright twin rooms are simply furnished with all your holiday needs in mind.
+With room for up to 4, you’ll find a double sofa- bed in the bedroom.
 There’s a balcony or terrace for that bit of extra space outside.
 You’ll also have a TV and minibar*.
-Air-conditioning is available from May to October.

 TripAdvisor Traveller Reviews Show more reviews »

 both sides of the coin